|This is an old story of that Wenabozho, the one white

 his eye a little bit.
 He saw what Wenabozho was doing.
 He saw

-him breaking those ducks' necks, ringing this duck and that duck.
+him breaking those ducks' necks, ringing the necks of this duck and that duck.
 And

 the little duck that peeked hollared out, "Hey, open your eyes!
 Look